 Unfortunately for those with negative credit marks, mortgage providers will carry out a credit check.
 Even if there is one missed payment or CCJ, you could struggle to get a mortgage.

-However, there are some steps you can take to improve your credit score (see 'How you can improve your credit score to apply for a mortgage' below).
+However, there are some steps you can take to improve your credit score, which we will outline below.

 Your credit report could be a deciding factor in your mortgage application so do make sure to check it and make an effort to improve it before applying.